zkmkarlsruhe/lidar/lidarconfig/doc/CONFIG.md

 # Remote Login

-For lidaradmin being able to manage the client nodes, it must have the permissions to **remote login via ssh**.
+In order for lidaradmin to manage the client nodes, it must have the permissions to **remote login via ssh**.

-You can either store the password of the remote clients in `sshPasswd.txt`or login the server and copy its ssh id with:
+You can either store the password of the remote clients in `sshPasswd.txt`or log into the server and copy its ssh id with:

 ```console
 ssh-copy-id user@client.example.com